nekhaevskiy/cheatsheets/nvim.md

 - <C-f> = scroll forward in windows/popups
 - <C-b> = scroll backward in windows/popups

+## copilot.vim

+- Ctrl-] = dismiss the current suggestion
+- Alt-] = cycle to the next suggestion, if one is available
+- Alt-[ = cycle to the previous suggestion

 ## gv.vim

 - `:GV` = open commit browser